 Patrons, Champions and Friends

-We are very grateful for the support from our wonderful Patrons, Champions and Friends who generously give their time to support our campaigns and projects as we work together to break the cycle of poverty and disability for millions of people worldwide.
+We are very grateful for the support from our wonderful Patrons, Champions and Friends who generously give their time to support our campaigns and projects as we work together to save sight, improve health and transform the lives of people with disability in the world’s poorest places.

 The Rt Hon The Baroness Brinton